 If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.

 Dealing with allegations against pupils

-If a concern is raised that there is an allegation of a pupil abusing another pupil within the school, the 'dealing with allegations against pupils' guidance will be followed (Annex 6).
+If a concern is raised that there is an allegation of a pupil abusing another pupil within the school, the 'Peer on Peer Abuse' guidance will be followed (Annex 6).

 Legal context